-Portugal has concluded automatic exchange of information agreements with 15 countries: Andorra; Antigua and Barbuda; Belize; Bermuda; British Virgin Islands; Cayman Islands; Dominica; Guernsey; Gibraltar; Isle of Man; Jersey; Liberia; Saint Kitts and Nevis; Saint Lucia and Turks; and Caicos.
+Portugal has concluded automatic exchange of information agreements with 15 countries: Andorra; Antigua and Barbuda; Belize; Bermuda; British Virgin Islands; Cayman Islands; Dominica; Guernsey; Gibraltar; Isle of Man; Jersey; Liberia; Saint Kitts and Nevis; Saint Lucia; and Turks and Caicos.

-Portugal has also concluded mutual administrative assistance agreements with Brazil, Cape Verde and Mozambique, according to which in the end of each year both contracting States may automatically exchange information regarding source income (e.g. salaries, dividends, royalties, interests) obtained by the residents of the another Contracting State.
+Portugal has also concluded mutual administrative assistance agreements with Brazil, Cape Verde and Mozambique, according to which at the end of each year both contracting States may automatically exchange information regarding source income (e.g. salaries, dividends, royalties, interests) obtained by the residents of the another Contracting State.

-Note that Portugal also approved the Financial Reporting Regime in the 2015 State's Budget Law, according to which Portuguese and US financial institutions will exchange information through their tax authorities.
-The Agreement between the United States of America and the Portuguese Republic to Improve International Tax Compliance and to Implement FATCA was signed on 6 August 2015.
+Note that Portugal also approved the Financial Reporting Regime in the 2015 State's Budget Law, according to which Portuguese and US financial institutions must exchange information through their tax authorities.
+The Agreement between the United States of America and the Portuguese Republic to Improve International Tax Compliance and to Implement FATCA was signed on 6 August 2015 and entered into force on 10 August 2016.